 - £500 per offence if you go to court - you’ll have to pay on the spot and go to court later

 In both cases the maximum amount you’ll have to pay as a deposit is £1,500.
-You have to pay this straight away - if you don’t, you might not be allowed to drive your vehicle.
+You have to pay this straight away - if you do not, you might not be allowed to drive your vehicle.

 The money from deposits is used to pay any fixed penalties or court fines.

 You’ll be refunded any money left over from your deposit after fines have been paid.